What are UITFs?

 Although not a guarantee of similar future results, historical performance would show that the BDO UITFs have a track record of outperforming their respective benchmarks and have rewarded their investors with returns corresponding to the risks that these investors have taken.
-(Click here to view the performance of the BDO UITFs and click on the NAVPU of the specific UITF.)
+(Click here for the performance of the BDO UITFs)

 10. How are Return On Investments (ROIs) of UITFs stated?

 Following global best practices, ROIs of UITFs are based on absolute yields.
 Absolute yield is the actual ROI of a particular investment product during a specific time frame.

 - Cost of investment is P10,000.00.
 After 30 days, the total market value is P10,100.00.
 The appreciation in value is P100.00.
 The absolute yield for 30 days is 1% (P100.00/P10,000.00).

 - Cost of investment is P10,000.00.
 After 3 months or 90 days, the total market value is P20,000.00.
 The appreciation value is P10,000.00.
 The absolute yield for 3 months is 100% (P10,000.00/P10,000.00).

 11. What is difference between the absolute yield and the annualized yield?

 An annualized yield is when absolute yield is converted to its per annum equivalent.